shegoj/Linux_Essentials/A_Lecture.md

     echo -e "which directory am I? \n You are in `pwd` directory" echo -e "Even Linux is good with color...  \033[32mGreen\033[m and \033[41mRed(underlined)\033[m and \033[0;36mCyan\033[m ..."

-### Task 5:  Direct each of the commands about to a file
+### Task 5:  Direct each of the commands above to a file

     echo I am your tutor > file1.txt